Install Docker for WindowsEstimated reading time: 6 minutes

 Start Docker for Windows

-The whale in the status bar indicates that Docker is running, and accessible from a terminal.
+When the whale in the status bar stays steady, Docker is up-and-running, and accessible from any terminal window.

 If you just installed the app, you also get a popup success message with suggested next steps, and a link to this documentation.